AI Telecom Network Anomaly Detection System Development

 Alert Correlation and Noise Suppression

-Anomaly Correlation Graph: A router uplink failure results in hundreds of downstream anomalies.
-Algorithm: build a dependency graph from the CMDB topology → identify the upstream source → group them into a single incident.
+Anomaly correlation graph: a router uplink failure results in hundreds of downstream anomalies.
+The algorithm builds a dependency graph from the CMDB topology, identifies the upstream root cause, and groups related events into a single incident for the NOC team.

-Timeframe: Prophet contextual anomaly + Isolation Forest on nodes + traffic anomaly — 3-4 weeks.
-BGP anomaly, alert correlation graph, automatic RCA, NOC integration — 2-3 months.
+Typical timelines: Prophet contextual anomaly detection + Isolation Forest per node + traffic anomaly — 3–4 weeks.
+Full platform with BGP anomaly detection, alert correlation graph, automatic root cause analysis, and NOC integration — 2–3 months.